AnnaroseK/MiniProjectC/1_Requirements/Readme.md

   For all types of people using caluclator for basic arithmetic computation

 ## What
-  For the purpose of saving time in computing, and to make computation of large values that cannot be manually computed, easy.
+  For the purpose of saving time in computing by generating faster results of computation

 ## When
   The need for faster, efficient computation for large expressions and large number of data has been prevailing since human's learned about counting.
 It has become a pressing     need especially today with the emergence of technology, large amount of data and emergence of data analytics

 ## Where
-  The need for calculator is prevelant in all parts of life, be it a student, teacher, engineer, shopkeeper and so on
+  The need for calculator is prevelant in all parts of life, be it a student, teacher, engineer, shopkeeper or in data science

 ## How
   With calculator, computation becomes easier and faster as compared to human computation